Raptors Football FAQ’s:

 Q. When are games played and how do they work?

 A. Games generally start the first weekend in September.
-The games are either at 9:00 AM, 11:00 AM, 1:00 PM or 3:00 PM (No we do not control game times - that is done by the AYL) Games are based on number of plays and not a clock.
+The games are either at 9:00 AM, 11:00 AM, 1:00 PM or 3:00 PM (No we do not control game times - that is done by the AYL) Games are based on number of plays and not a clock (1st thru 5th grade).
+6th thru 8th grade play on a 10 minute clock per quarter.
 The number of plays changes with age but the games shouldn't last more than 2 hours on a normal day.
 8th grade teams will play with Field Goals to prepare them for the High School level.
 All other age groups will use running or passing plays for extra points.
 The fields that the AYL are able to use in the communities often do not have goal posts.

 Q. How many players are on a team?

 A. Team size can vary depending upon the number of kids registering to play.
 Raptors has target roster sizes, varying by competitive division of play to ensure minimal financial requirements are met.
-Those roster size targets are NFC 18 - 22 players, AFC North 18 - 22 players and AFC South 18-22 players.
-There could be more than 22 players to a team but Raptors Football TRIES to cap the limit to 22.
+Those roster size targets are 18 - 24 players.
+There could be more than 24 players to a team but Raptors Football TRIES to cap the limit to 24.

 Q. What size football should I purchase for my player?